ghiscoding/multiple-select-vanilla/README.md

 We now have a fully working and official release including a [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) for all available options/methods.
 You can also take a look at the "[Used by](#used-by)" section below to see real world applications taking advantage of this library.

 ## Description
 Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) library (thanks to @wenzhixin for this great lib).
 This fork was based on its latest known version at the time, which was `v1.5.2`, but later updated to [`v1.6.0`](https://github.com/wenzhixin/multiple-select/releases/tag/1.6.0).
 The main difference from the original lib is that we dropped jQuery and we now use native code and this mean zero external dependency.
-We also added a few extra features which you can see shown below ([Changes vs Original lib](#changes-vs-original-lib)).
+We also added a few extra features which you can see in the list below ([Changes vs Original lib](#changes-vs-original-lib)).

 This lib allows you to select multiple elements with checkboxes :).